-For health and safety reasons, I would only recommend these to seasoned gym veterans and those who have strong physical health and ability.
+For health and safety reasons, I would only recommend these to seasoned gym veterans.

-Heavier weight vests may be beneficial for variance in movements and during certain low intensity cardio situations, but otherwise proceed with extreme caution.
+Heavier weight vests may be beneficial for variance in movements.

 You can get a quick view here of all the different types of weighted vests out there.

-As far as styles go, many weight vests are shorter in length and cover the upper chest down to above the torso.
+As far as styles go, many weight vests are short and only cover the upper torso.

-- Walking vests are often more full upper body coverage and utilize a slimmer profile
+- Walking vests are often full upper body coverage and utilize a slimmer profile

-Certain companies also have vests with various color and print designs, which will be mostly cosmetic and up to personal preference.
+Certain companies also have vests with various designs, which will be mostly up to personal preference.